akka/akka/akka-docs/rst/project/migration-guide-2.4.x-2.5.x.rst

 ------------------------

-``ExtensionKey`` is a shortcut for writing :ref:`extending-akka-scala` but extensions created with it can not be used from Java and it does in fact not save many lines of code over directly implementing ``ExtensionId``.
+``ExtensionKey`` is a shortcut for writing :ref:`extending-akka-scala` but extensions created with it cannot be used from Java and it does in fact not save many lines of code over directly implementing ``ExtensionId``.

 Old::